BYD Song: Song Pro (2019)

 The Song Plus is a compact crossover SUV produced since 2019, which was offered alongside the first-generation Song until 2022.
 It was initially offered in three variants: an internal combustion engine (ICE) version with a 1.5-litre turbocharged petrol engine, the plug-in hybrid Song Pro DM and the battery electric Song Pro EV.
 Since 2022, only the plug-in hybrid version remains available, which has been upgraded to the newer DM-i plug-in hybrid powertrain.

 The Song Pro became available in global markets in 2024, mostly in Latin American countries.
+In Philippines and Australia, it is known as the Sealion 5 DM-i.